zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/05-sinhala-amazon.md

 Opening of Laddahua Deconcations
 How to divide the laddaha and the propagation of the craving function;
 Optic function, cleavage, visceral function, anecology series.
-“Tockulu”
+"Tockulu"

 (ii) is the mass locus of the divine locus in the human locus of hell locus Relics are locating institutions.

-[APZ 4.2] (#apz4 .2) {#apz4 .2 .ref .apz} "Mindfulness is their prevention”
+[APZ 4.2] (#apz4 .2) {#apz4 .2 .ref .apz} "Mindfulness is their prevention"
 robesIf he had any remembrance, there was a memorial, there was a remembrance, Feeling of bearing, forgetfulness, forgetfulness, one week There is a monotonous way of a week, and this is unconscious.
-“Prevention” is The cover is the archive file.
+"Prevention" is The cover is the archive file.
 Mindfulness is their prevention.
-A Grade Corporate says 'prevention of the cover of the Sirms” will tell the Corporate, Coverage, Gopna I will promulate, I will say.
-“It is overstated by the promontory.”
+A Grade Corporate says 'prevention of the cover of the Sirms" will tell the Corporate, Coverage, Gopna I will promulate, I will say.
+"It is overstated by the promontory."
 If any sign is pajana, amoya, dhammara
 If the view is that the prophecy is to cover these signs, this is by the prophecy All editors, even if they are not clogging, but not unnoticed